auth0/docs/articles/users/guides/impersonate-users-using-the-dashboard.md

 ---
-description: Describes how to impersonate users using the Dashboard to view their information as they would see it.
+description: Learn how to impersonate users using the Dashboard to view their information as they would see it.
 topics:
     - users
     - user-management